1ven/blog/_posts/2016-08-02-redux-saga.markdown

 When your application grows up, it becomes difficult to manage side-effects.
 In my opinion, using `redux-thunk` package is good for small applications, where your side effects are mostly CRUD operations with remote API.
 One of possible solutions to simplify managing side effects is `redux-saga` package.
 <!--more-->

 Redux-saga built using es6-generators.
-If you are not familiar with them, first I suggest you to read about it at this [link](http://gajus.com/blog/2/the-definitive-guide-to-the-javascript-generators), before this article.
+If you are not familiar with them, first I suggest you to read about it at this [link](http://gajus.com/blog/2/the-definitive-guide-to-the-javascript-generators).

 This package provides convinient way to manage your side effects in redux applications.
 Along with actions, you should create `sagas`.
 They are generator functions, where you are will be handling your async flow.